cambridgehackers/cambridge-gitorious-wiki/Generic-Build-Instructions.markdown

 ### Mirror notes

-For new build machines or manual builds, It is suggested that you start with a copy of an existing mirror:
+For new build machines, It is suggested that you start with a copy of an existing mirror:

     scp -r somehost:/var/lib/jenkins/mirror/ mirror/